Sabaghip/cv/content/projects/_index.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Work Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: Here are a selection of Working projects that I have worked on over the years in my professional career.
       filters:
         folders:
-          - projects
+          - working-projects
     design:
       view: article-grid
       fill_image: false